‘If you want my advice, don’t take my advice.’ When the host isn’t an expert.

 He is now finding out.

 Mr. Ek has taken a somewhat muddled stand.
-Claiming he has no editorial control, he nevertheless applauded what he called Mr. Rogan’s decision to remove 113 episodes, some of which featured white nationalists, others where he used the N-word in conversation, though he maintains he intended no racist animus.
+Claiming he has no editorial control, he nevertheless applauded what he called Mr. Rogan’s decision to remove 113 episodes, some of which featured white nationalists and others where he used the N-word in conversation, though he maintains he intended no racist animus.

 The company has vowed to add warning labels to shows that challenge scientific consensus and is investing $100 million – the reported amount it paid for exclusive rights to the show – in artists from underrepresented communities.